opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 opensearch-anomaly-detection opensearch-cross-cluster-replication opensearch-job-scheduler opensearch-notebooks opensearch-reports-scheduler opensearch-sql
 ```

-During the bootstrap, each plugin is initialized and they hook up to various extension points through the interfaces they choose to implement.
+As the plugins are class-loaded during the node bootstrap, the extension points (defined by the plugin interface) initialize the data structures.

-As the plugins are class-loaded during the node bootstrap, the extension points initialize the data structures and this design prevents plugins to be loaded on the fly and cannot hot-swap when the node is up. (i.e. after the node bootstrap is complete).
+This design of loading plugins during the node bootstrap prevents them to be loaded on the fly and cannot be hot swapped.
+Each node within the cluster has to be restarted to load a new plugin.

 ### Plugins vs Modules